Arts & Lectures Events

 'Carols of Christmas' Concert and Holiday Bake Sale | Tuesday, December 2, 2014, 7 p.m., Goodman Campus, McDaniel Hall Auditorium

 Admission: General Admission - $5, Holmes CC Students - $3, Children Age 12 or Under – Free Admission; ** One (1) Free Admission with each item purchased from the Holiday Bake Sale**

 Carols of Christmas, an annual festive concert on the Goodman Campus, has become an anticipated mainstay at Holmes Community College.
 Featuring students and faculty from the Choral, Vocal, Piano, and Guitar Divisions of the Fine Arts Department, this inspirational night is the musical highlight of the Christmas season.
-Performing ensembles include the Holmes Concert Chorale, Coachmen Singers, and The Holmes Connection!, as well as vocal soloists, piano duets, and more.
+Performing ensembles include the Holmes Concert Chorale; the Coachmen Singers, an a cappella pop group; and The Holmes Connection! show choir, as well as vocal soloists, piano duets, and other special musical guests.

 Favorite holiday classics from various eras and styles are intermingled with specially prepared newer works.
 From the reverent and sweet, to the catchy and upbeat, the audience is blessed with an aural and visual treat.
 With an occasional visit from Santa himself, there are familiar sights and sounds for all ages to enjoy.